Charter Party Clauses

 Maritime Liens

-A Shipowner has the right to enforce a Lien on cargoes carried on board the ship for costs such as Freight (F), Deadfreight (DF), Demurrage (D), cargo-related expenses, General Average (GA) contributions, and similar charges.
-Liens on goods may be established based on applicable general law, explicit agreement in the Charter Party or Bill of Lading (B/L), or both legal principles and contractual agreements.
+A Shipowner may have the right to exercise a Lien over cargo carried on board the ship for unpaid sums such as Freight (F), Deadfreight (DF), Demurrage (D), cargo-related expenses, General Average (GA) contributions, and similar charges.
+A Lien gives the Shipowner a form of security by allowing the Shipowner, in appropriate circumstances, to retain possession of the cargo or prevent delivery until the outstanding amount is paid or secured.
+Liens over cargo may arise under general law, by express wording in the Charter Party or Bill of Lading (B/L), or through a combination of legal principles and contractual agreement.

 Arrest of Ships